 At the initial stages of this natural cycle, toxic hydrophobic organic compounds (molecules that are repelled from a mass of water) are oxidized to the hydrophilic form, which is a molecule, or portion of a molecule, that is typically charge-polarized and capable of hydrogen bonding, enabling it to dissolve more readily in water than in oil or other hydrophobic solvents.
-These are characterized by the better biological compatibility.

 Energy of oxidation by way of degrading organic compounds is absorbed during reduction chemical transformations.
 Excess ions of the heavy elements transform into insoluble, inert, nontoxic forms.
 The concentration of ions of light elements are then stabilized.

 Spring waters, which are considered to be the most clean, according to the ecological criteria, are filtered through the rocks and subjected to the oxidation and reduction, sorption and catalytic influence.